spatie/form-backend-validation/README.md

     },
 });

-// a form can also be initiated with an array const form = new Form(['field1', 'field2']);
+// A form can also be initiated with an array const form = new Form(['field1', 'field2']);

-// submitting the form, you can also use `.put`, `.patch` and `.delete` form.post(anUrl)
+// Submit the form, you can also use `.put`, `.patch` and `.delete` form.post(anUrl)
    .then(response => ...)
    .catch(response => ...);

-// returns true if request is being executed form.processing;
+// Returns true if request is being executed form.processing;

-// if there were any errors, you can get to them easily
+// If there were any validation errors, you easily access them

-// example errors object
+// Example error response (json)
 {
-    'field1': ['Value is required'], // single field 'person.first_name': ['Value is required'], // field in person object }
+    "errors": {
+        "field1": ['Value is required'],
+        "field2": ['Value is required']
+    }
+}

-// returns an object in which the keys are the field names
+// Returns an object in which the keys are the field names
-// and the values array with error message sent by the server form.errors.all()
+// and the values array with error message sent by the server form.errors.all();

-// returns true if there were any error form.errors.any();
+// Returns true if there were any error form.errors.any();

-// returns true if there is an error for the given field name or object form.errors.has(key)
+// Returns true if there is an error for the given field name or object form.errors.has(key);

+// Returns the first error for the given field name form.errors.get(key);

-// returns an array with errors for the given field name form.errors.get(key)
+// Returns an array with errors for the given field name form.errors.get(key);

-// shortcut for getting the erros for the given field name form.getError(key)
+// Shortcut for getting the errors for the given field name form.getError(key);

-// clear all errors
+// Clear all errors
-form.errors.clear()
+form.errors.clear();

-// clear the error of the given field name or all errors on the given object form.errors.clear(key)
+// Clear the error of the given field name or all errors on the given object form.errors.clear(key);
 ```

 ### Options